Student-centric advice and objective recommendations

 Completing the FAFSA

-As with most things in the admissions process, timing matters when applying for financial aid.
-It is true that colleges will not finalize your financial aid package until after you are accepted, but that shouldn’t mean you should wait to fill out the FAFSA until after you’re accepted.
-Students usually receive award letters at the time that they are formally notified of their college acceptances.
+As with most aspects of the admissions process, timing matters when applying for financial aid.
+Colleges will not finalize your financial aid package until after you are accepted, but you shouldn’t wait to fill out the FAFSA until then.
+Students usually receive award letters at the time that they learn whether or not they’re accepted.

 Students can apply for financial aid with the FAFSA any time after October 1st.
 The FAFSA officially closes on June 30th, but keep in mind that individual colleges may have their own FAFSA deadlines.